MA and MRes Application Process

 Please note that we reserve the right to reject any application, or withdraw an offer, if any part of the application is identified as being plagiarised or otherwise fraudulent.

 What happens next?

 Your application will be reviewed by our academic staff.

 In a small number of instances, it may not be possible to make a decision based on an application alone.
-In these cases, you will be invited to attend an interview either in person or by Skype.
+In these cases, you will be invited to attend an interview either in person or online.
 Receiving a request for interview does not make you any more or less likely to receive an offer of a place.
 Your invitation letter will contain full details of the interview and what you need to prepare.
 Please ensure you are available for interview before submitting your application.

 Notifying you of your application outcome

 Once your application has been reviewed, you’ll receive one of the following: